lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Mythology and Coordinated Decisions

 ## Election design and goals: disinformation and distortion
-- can feedback or other mechanisms steer the design and use of coodinated-decision-events (selections) to constructive tasks
+- can feedback or other mechanisms steer the design and use of coordinated-decision-events (selections) to constructive tasks

 ## priorities and the psychology of system visibility: when noise overwhelms perception: Q: in reality, how often does noise overwhelm perception?
 - types of noise and types of perception-distortion?